KennethRhodes8213/Chao_Chatterz_2024_Fix/README.md

+** Not that great with Github anymore but these files were originally from [Justin-R-J-Logan's fix](https://github.com/byond-dev/Chao_Chatterz/pull/1) so I literally just cut out some expressions that are no longer used. **

 # Chao_Chatterz
 A repository with the latest public source for the [BYOND](http://www.byond.com/) game [Chao Chatterz](http://www.byond.com/games/GoldDean/ChaoChatterz).
 It was originally made by [Gold Dean](http://www.byond.com/members/GoldDean) and publicly released on August 30, 2005.
 The latest update by Gold Dean was released on December 10, 2013.
 Chao Chatterz is an open-world roleplaying game with the real limits being the map-size and your imagination.